 As pc/nametag's in-house Word Wizard, Meaghan creates educational content that brings people together and drives meaningful conversations in the events industry.

 In recent years, office space design has gone from “drab” to “digital.”
-Gone are the days of stuffy cubicles in favor of modern, open concept workspaces that foster employee engagement, productivity and comfort.
+Gone are the days of stuffy cubicles in favor of modern, open concept floor plan workspaces that foster employee engagement, productivity and comfort.
 From comfy collaboration spaces, to pet-friendly offices and kombucha on tap, today’s employers have gotten incredibly creative with in-office perks to keep employees happy.

 With COVID-19, the concept of office design will likely take a big turn.
 There's no time like the present to start re-imaging the future of office design to make sure your employees have access to the comfort, safety and peace of mind they’re looking for in a post-pandemic era.
 Here's what the future of office space design trends may look like going forward.